flou-ainan/flou-ainan/resume.md

 -----
 #### My Business Landing Page · [Website](https://www.mestreflou.com.br "Deployed Project") · [GitHub](https://github.com/flou-ainan/servicos-do-mestre "GitHub Repository")
 *An apealing looking page to show my services*
-*	Still working hard to make it more apealing and with more features
+*	Still working to make it more apealing and with more features
 *	Made with NextJS
 *	Learned how to organize better routing
 *	Learned how to optimze loading time
+*	Smartly uses React useEffect hook plus recursive programming to implement the TypeWriter on hero section
 *	Deployed on Vercel
 *	Uses some NextJS features like SSR, Image Compression and better links